f418me/BOLTCipher/README.md

 BOLTCipher is a small FastAPI service that sells encrypted content via the Lightning Network.
 The plaintext lives in `content.txt`, is encrypted with ChaCha20 and delivered along with a Lightning invoice.

+## Demo

+You can try a running instance at <https://boltcipher.f418.me/>.
+To verify or decrypt the encrypted content use the companion project [BOLTCipherVerifier](https://github.com/f418me/BOLTCipherVerifier) which is also available online at <https://boltcipherverifier.f418.me/>.

 ## Installation

 1. Install Python 3.9 or newer.